Interview Question: How Do You Handle Stress?

 - Pressure is very important to me.
 Good pressure, such as having a lot of assignments to work on, or an upcoming deadline, helps me to stay motivated and productive.
 Of course, there are times when too much pressure can lead to stress; however, I am very skilled at balancing multiple projects and meeting deadlines, which prevents me from feeling stressed often.
 For example, I once had three large projects due in the same week, which was a lot of pressure.
 However, because I created a schedule that detailed how I would break down each project into small assignments, I completed all three projects ahead of time and avoided unnecessary stress.

 - I am very sensitive to the nuances of group dynamics.
-If there’s an unhealthy amount of competition or criticism between team members, this negativity can start to affect my own work performance.
+If there’s an unhealthy amount of stress within the team, I can feel some stress as well.
 And so what I do is to try to proactively listen to the concerns of the people around me, checking in frequently to see if they themselves are under stress.
 If they are, I think about how I can help them with their workload so the collective stress of the team doesn’t escalate.
 When the team’s happy, I’m happy.

 Managing Stress During the Interview